Calgary Transit: CTrain light rail system

 On June 15, 2009, Crowfoot station was added on the northwest line located directly west of Crowfoot Town Centre in the median of Crowchild Trail.

 On August 27, 2012, Martindale and Saddletowne stations were added to the northeast line, bringing the total number of stations on this line to 10.

 On December 10, 2012, the West LRT opened, with six new stations and Downtown West–Kerby station in downtown.
 Since it is Calgary's newest LRT line in 25 years, it is an extension of Route 202 (Blue Line).
-After this opening, the CTrain system total length is now 56.2 km long.
+After this opening, the CTrain system's total length is now 56.2 km long.

 Future extensions include the North Central line and the Southeast line (together running as the Green Line) running from north of North Pointe Bus Terminal, down Centre Street, through downtown, into the communities of Ogden, Douglasdale and McKenzie in the southeastern portion of the city, finally ending at the South Health Campus in Seton.
 Phase one of the North Central Line will travel from Eau Claire downtown to Shepard in the SE.
 This is seen as the most complex portion of the line, requiring tunneling through downtown as well as a large elevated portion.
 Construction started in 2018 on works to enable future rail construction.

 On July 18, 2007, Calgary Transit officially unveiled a new red and white livery for its CTrain, articulated buses and every new bus or train coming into the system.

 On August 27, 2008, a train en route to the Somerset station collided with a construction crane in between the Dalhousie and Brentwood stations.
 Six were injured in the accident, including one child.

 On February 18, 2009, Calgary Transit celebrated the 1,000,000,000th rider, randomly selecting a passenger, Shelly Xiao during a ceremony at the 1 Street SW CTrain station.